yashrajnayak/yashrajnayak/README.md

 ## Professional Experience

 **GitHub** | Program Manager, Developer Relations (Mar 2024 - Present)
-- Planning and end-to-end execution of Constellation 2024, GitHub's developer conference with 900+ in-person attendees in Bengaluru, India
+- End-to-end execution of Constellation 2024, GitHub's developer conference with 900+ in-person attendees in Bengaluru, India
-- Growing key programs like the Global Meetups Program and first party events such as GitHub Universe Recap and GitHub Connect India
+- Growing key programs like the Global Meetups Program and 1st party events such as GitHub Universe Recap and GitHub Connect India
 - Scaling GitTogethers in India, developer meetups led by local community experts and powered by GitHub.
 Hosting 4 premier developer meetups every month in Bengaluru, Delhi NCR, Hyderabad, and Mumbai since July 2024.
 Featured over 90 speakers and engaged more than 2,000 of India's most active developers, bringing them closer to the GitHub ecosystem

 **ANSR** | Senior Community Manager (Mar 2023 - Feb 2024)